SpaceUY/blockchain-guidelines/index.md

 nav_order: 1
 ---

-# Welcome to SpaceDev's Blockchain Techbook!
+# Welcome to SpaceDev's Blockchain Guidelines!

 ---

 Hey Team!

-Welcome to our blockchain techbook!
+Welcome to our blockchain guidelines!

 This learning hub is your gateway to a wealth of resources on blockchain development, focusing on both Ethereum Virtual Machine (EVM) and Solana ecosystems.
 Whether you’re a beginner or looking to deepen your expertise, you’ll find materials tailored to your learning journey.